Aycrazy/javascript-thinking-in-objects/README.md

 You can <a href="http://nodejs.org/api/process.html#process_signal_events" target="_blank">read more about Node's exit signals here</a>.

 Ok, when we now run the app, the program will exit immediately because we're not asking it to wait for anything.
-However, before it does, becasue we've added a person to our list, and our exit utility is wired up to the saveSync method of the list, our person data will be saved into a file called _person.json_.
+However, before it does, because we've added a person to our list, and our exit utility is wired up to the saveSync method of the list, our person data will be saved into a file called _person.json_.

 Let's try it out!